How Much Will I Pay?

 Because our CSWE-accredited online master of social work program is highly competitive, we encourage you to submit your online application as soon as possible.
 You can continue to gather the other required materials and submit before the deadline.
 Spaces are limited and the online program often fills up before the deadline.
 Strong applications submitted after the deadline may be considered by the Admissions Committee on a case-by-case basis, only as space allows.

-In addition to the financial aid opportunities offered by the University, the Kent School of Social Work also offers various scholarships available to students who plan to practice in rural Kentucky and students with an interest in working in gerontology, policy or legislative areas.
+In addition to the financial aid opportunities offered by the University, the Raymond A. Kent School of Social Work & Family Science also offers various scholarships available to students who plan to practice in rural Kentucky and students with an interest in working in gerontology, policy or legislative areas.
 View the scholarship application document for more information.

 For more information on the admission and application process, please contact our Online Learning Enrollment Counselor at 800.871.8635 or by email at firstname.lastname@example.org.

 To help you proceed through the MSSW program as quickly and successfully as possible, follow your chosen curriculum plan when registering for courses each semester.
-Should you choose a specialization, please refer to the Advanced Standing 30-hour curriculum plans for more information regarding specialization electives.
+Should you choose a concentration, please work with the MSSW Advising Office for information regarding concentration electives.

 (Regular 60-hour program students start here.)